andrmoel/astronomy-bundle-js/README.md

 ### <a name="moon-observation"></a> Physical Observation of the Moon

-**Example**: Get the geocentric Physical Observation of the Moon for 07 November 2020 at 01:20 UTC
+**Example 1**: Get the geocentric Physical Observation of the Moon for 07 November 2020 at 01:20 UTC

 ```javascript
 import {createTimeOfInterest} from 'astronomy-bundle/time';